Do Guns Reduce Crime Through Posing a Threat to Criminals?

 • First, the study does not hold up to comparative analysis versus other statistics on gun violence in the US.

 The Kleck study is repeated as solid evidence for gun ownership and the 2nd Amendment.
 Gun advocates do not need to rely on personal defense arguments for the right to keep and bear arms.
 In the article The Meaning of the Militia: Analysis of Hamilton, Jay, and Madison’s Federalist Papers, I cover that the 2nd Amendment is not based upon the argument of personal defense.
 This is a major blind spot for gun advocates.
-The 2nd Amendment is a special declaration of the right to keep and bear arms which is were put into place for the common defense and putting down insurrections, which were to both be performed by state militias.
+The 2nd Amendment is a special declaration of the right to keep and bear arms, which were put into place for the common defense and putting down insurrections, which were to both be performed by state militias.
 It is separate from the general right to keep and bear arms that existed for over a hundred years prior to the Bill of Rights.